ymkli/wildfire-ozone-health-US/README.md

 The materials in this repository allow users to reproduce the main results and figures of the paper.

-If you have questions or suggestions, please contact Yangmingkai Li at yangmingkai.li@stonybrook.edu.
+If you have questions or suggestions, please contact Yangmingkai Li at yangmingkai.li@stonybrook.edu or Minghao Qiu at minghao.qiu@stonybrook.edu

 ## Organization of repository
 - Scripts/figures: scripts for producing the figures.